Dantas11/Professional-README-Generator/README.md

 ## Installation

-To install dependencies, run the following:
+To install dependencies, open a integrated terminal and run:

 npm i